MythicAgents/sliver/README.md

 This is a set of [Mythic](https://docs.mythic-c2.net/) agents for interacting with [Sliver](https://sliver.sh/) C2 framework.

-- `sliverapi`: for interacting with the sliver server (ie: start listeners, list sessions...etc)
+- `sliverserver`: for interacting with the sliver server (ie: start listeners, list sessions...etc)
 - `sliverimplant`: for interacting with a sliver implant (ie: ps, netstat...etc)

-The `sliverapi` payload doesn't build anything, but instead generates a "callback" within Mythic that allows you to interact with Sliver's API.
+The `sliverserver` payload doesn't build anything, but instead generates a "callback" within Mythic that allows you to interact with Sliver's API.
 This requires you to generate an [operator configuration file](https://sliver.sh/docs?name=Multi-player+Mode).
 This config file is the only build parameter, and once built, a callback will immediately appear and you can start tasking like normal.

-A `sliverimplant` callback is instantiated automatically when a session connects, or when tasking a `use -id <sliver_implant_id>` from within the sliverapi callback.
+A `sliverimplant` callback is instantiated automatically when a session connects, or when tasking a `use -id <sliver_implant_id>` from within the sliverserver callback. (see limitations below)

 Checkout this [blog](./blog/blog.md) about my experience creating them.